Random Walks, Faber Polynomials and Accelerated Power Methods: Accelerating power iteration

-\begin{proof}[Proof of Lemma \ref{lem:general-momentum-works}] To translate the growth properties of the polynomials $P_k$ into a generalized momentum-based power method, we first dilate and rescale $P_k$ to a family of monic polynomials $\tilde P_k$, such that for some constant $C$.
+\begin{proof}[Proof of Lemma \ref{lem:general-momentum-works}] The proof strategy for this lemma is based on reframing the recurrence defining $P_k(z)$ into a form that directly corresponds to the presentation given in Algorithm \ref{alg:generalized-momentum}.
+To translate the growth properties of the polynomials $P_k$ into a generalized momentum-based power method, we first dilate and rescale $P_k$ to a family of monic polynomials $\tilde P_k$, such that $\tilde P_k(z) = C^kP_k(z/\lambda_*),$ for some constant $C$.
 To determine $C$, we substitute $z/\lambda_*$ into the recurrence \eqref{recurrence} and find

 Replacing $P_k(z/\lambda_*)$ with $C^{-k}\tilde P_k(z)$ gives us the recurrence

 and multiplying through by $C^{k+1}$ gives us